paul-mateescu/lazy-fluent-functional-php/README.md

 # [Reference](#contents)

 #### <a name="drop"></a> drop(int $noOf<a name=""></a>RowsToDrop)

+Returns a new generator that drops `$noOfRowsToDrop` rows from the current one. *Lazy/Fluent*

 #### <a name="drop-until"></a>drop_until(callable $predicate)

+Returns a new generator that drops rows from the current one until `$predicate` returns `true`. *Lazy/Fluent*

 #### <a name="map"></a>map(callable $transform)
 #### <a name="take"></a>take(int $noOfRowsToTake)
 #### <a name="take-while"></a>take_while(callable $predicate)